maurijlozano/CUBES/Readme.md

     `sudo apt install libudunits2-dev libgdal-dev libssl-dev libmagick++-dev`
   - Additional R packages that might be required: httr, gh, usethis, magick, animation
 - Svg_stack python script should be also in the $PATH.
 Download from [svg_stack](https://github.com/astraw/svg_stack)
+- For CA analysis analysis using R, additional packages are required: gtools, Factoextra and FactoMiner.

 ## Running the pipeline - General comments
 The scripts are programmed to scan for a set of files for each bacteria.
 These files must be located on a folder within the installation path.
 An example of the correct folder architecture is shown below: